axoflow/axosyslog-core-docs/content/filterx/_index.md

 - Existence of a variable of field.
 For example, the `${HOST};` expression is true only if the `${HOST}` macro exists and isn't empty.
 - A conditional statement ( `if (expr) { ... } elif (expr) {} else { ... };`) which allows you to evaluate complex decision trees.
 - A declaration of a [pipeline variable](#variable-scope), for example, `declare my_pipeline_variable = "something";`.
+- A FilterX action.
+This can be one of the following:

+    - `drop;`: Intentionally drop the message.
+This means that the message was successfully processed, but discarded.
+Processing the dropped message stops at the `drop` statement, subsequent sections or other branches of the FilterX block won't process the message.
+For example, you can use this to discard unneeded messages, like debug logs.
+    - `done;`: Return truthy and don't execute the rest of the FilterX block, returns with true.
+This is an early return that you can use to avoid unnecessary processing, for example, when the message matches an early classification in the block.

 {{% alert title="Note" color="info" %}}